*This blog was updated on February 22, 2019*

 Modeling EHA Subsystems

-Each actuator unit consists of a hydraulic jack (double acting cylinder), a positive displacement pump and a controller for feeding commands to the pump in terms of speed.
+Each actuator unit consists of a hydraulic jack (double acting cylinder), a bi-directional displacement pump and a controller for feeding commands to the pump in terms of speed.
 Both double acting cylinder and pump are available in the Modelon Hydraulics library by drag and drop.
 The hydraulic jack is positioned by varying the direction of rotation of the positive displacement pump.

 Advantages of Hydraulics Library